Take on new adventures and renew your spirit traveling over mountains, lakes and rivers in the unforgettable wild places of Maine.

 Most adults find it hard to get away, with busy lives that are often filled with pressures and expectations.
 Outward Bound’s one-week adult courses are the perfect opportunity to get a fresh perspective, step out of daily routines, find new challenges, discover new strengths and forge new friendships.
 No previous experience is necessary—all wilderness skills are taught from the beginning.
 Only two things are needed: being physically fit and motivated to live, learn and work in a team.
 The expedition may only last a week, but the strength and impact of the experience lasts a lifetime.

 Canoeing and backcountry techniques are great practice for the essential skills and habits that help prepare for new challenges at work, home and in the community.
-Outward Bound expeditions encourage students:
+Outward Bound expeditions encourage students to:

 The mountains of western Maine and northern New Hampshire comprise the northern end of the Appalachian mountain range.
 Within this region, the White Mountain National Forest, the Appalachian Trail, the Carter-Mahoosuc Range, the Hundred-Mile Wilderness, the Grafton Loop Trail and the Caribou-Speckled Mountain Wilderness all offer classic backpacking terrain.
 These spruce-fir and hardwood forests are home to hundreds of species of birds as well as moose, deer and black bear.
 Rushing waterfalls, clear twisting streams and spectacular views from rocky summits reward backpackers ready for adventure.

 The upper reaches of the Androscoggin, Penobscot, Kennebec and Allagash watersheds are fed by Moosehead Lake and the Rangeley Lakes.
 Indigenous Abenaki peoples used these waterways as both a means of transportation between winter habitats inland, summer living on the coast and as a source of food.
 The great rivers of Maine were used to move logs to mills downstate during the logging boom of the nineteenth century.
-These days the lakes and rivers are used primarily by canoeists, fisherman and other recreationalists.
+These days the lakes and rivers are used primarily by canoeists, fishermen and other recreationalists.
 Some of the portage trails here, such as along the Rapid River, have been in use for centuries.
+These regions are the ancestral lands of the Wabanaki Confederacy, which includes Abenaki/Abénaquis, W∂last∂kwiyik (Maliseet), Penobscot, and Passamaquoddy nations.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.